barneycouch/couscousdetector/README.md

 `receive_email.py` and `send_email.py` check our inbox for new subscribers and send out the email alerts to our mailing list, respectively.

-`crs_ids.txt` forms our mailing list, holding those unlucky enough to be subscribed to our emails of doom.
-Also includes their notified foods, with format (per line) "CSRid,food1,food2,ect"
+`users.txt` forms our mailing list, holding those unlucky enough to be subscribed to our emails of doom.
+Also includes their notified foods, with format (per line) "user-email,food1,food2,ect"

 `food.txt` includes all the foods we scrape for, to avoid more scraping than needed.